-The Norman family name is synonymous with the motor trade, and has been for many generations.
-Norman Motors (Wallisdown) was established in 1953 by Donald James Norman (the Grandfather of the current MD, David Norman).
-The business originally consisted of a single property, which was a residential dwelling, with the ground floor converted to a small showroom area to sell cars, and a kerbside forecourt area for petrol sales.
+The Norman family name is synonymous with the motor trade and has been for many generations.
+Norman Motors (Wallisdown) was established in 1953 by Donald James Norman (the grandfather of the current MD, David Norman).
+The business originally consisted of a sole property, which was a residential dwelling, with the ground floor converted to a small showroom area to sell cars, and a kerbside forecourt area for petrol sales.

-After more than sixty years of trading, the current Norman Motors business is still located at this original Wallisdown Road site, however the premises of today are unrecognisable, as significant developments have been made over the years.
+After seventy years of trading, the current Norman Motors business is still located at this original Wallisdown Road site, however the premises of today are unrecognisable, as significant developments have been made over the years.

 In 1953 Donald James Norman moved with his family to the premises in Wallisdown Road.
-He converted the ground floor into a small indoor showroom for approx. 6 cars, and the front of the dwelling had a small off-road forecourt area for petrol sales.
+He converted the ground floor into a small indoor showroom for just six cars, and the front of the dwelling had a small off-road forecourt area for petrol sales.

-The property was also the main family residence, and Donald and his son Barry (who was still at school) would hear the forecourt bell ring, and go out to fill up cars with Cleveland petrol, while customers collected Green Shield Stamps.
+The property was also the main family residence, and Donald and his son Barrie (who was still at school) would hear the forecourt bell ring and go out to fill up cars with Cleveland petrol, while customers collected Green Shield Stamps.

-When Barry left school he joined his father in the business full time.
+When Barrie left school, he joined his father in the business full time.
 Over a period, they acquired five adjacent properties in Wallisdown Road, enabling them to significantly expand the business and add a service department.
-Barry also purchased a filling station from Esso in Ferndown, which became a car showroom, fuel sales and workshops.
-Whilst still owned by the Norman family, the Ferndown garage is now leased to a tenant (and does not trade under the Norman Motors brand).

 In 2003, a second Norman Motors site was opened in Bournemouth Road, to launch a Poole dealership and extend the number of vehicles on display at any one time.

-Donald Norman died in 1986 and Barry Norman took over management of the operation.
+Donald Norman died in 1986 and Barrie Norman took over management of the operation.

-The current Managing Director, David Norman, joined his father working part-time on an apprenticeship when he was just 15, learning the ropes and being introduced to every aspect of the business.
-Having left college in 1992, David joined his father full time.
+The current Managing Director, David Norman, joined his father working part-time on an apprenticeship when he was just fifteen, learning the ropes and being introduced to every aspect of the business.
+Having left college in 1992, David joined his father full-time.